 Spatial Resolution in Raman Spectroscopy

-For applications where spatial resolution is critical, immersion objectives can be used to obtain a higher NA.
-Here an immersion fluid is placed between the front lens of the objective and a coverslip/sample where in normal objectives air would be.
-The immersion liquid increases the amount of light reaching the objective by reducing the amount of reflection and refraction of light from the sample.
-This is achieved by using immersion fluids with refractive indices higher than that of air, which is 1.
+The numerical aperture is determined by the type of objective lens used.
+Standard air objectives have a maximum NA of 0.9 but for applications where spatial resolution is critical, immersion objectives can be used to obtain a higher NA.
+Here an immersion fluid with a higher refractive index than air (1) is placed between the front lens of the objective and a coverslip/sample where in normal objectives air would be.
 The two most commonly used fluids are water with a refractive index of 1.3, and oil which has a refractive index of approximately 1.5 (dependent on oil type).
 Water immersion objective have particular use in confocal Raman microscopy for the study of live cells in cell media, whilst oil objectives can be useful for depth studies.

 Keep in Touch

 If you have enjoyed reading this article, why not sign-up to our monthly eNewsletter via the button below or follow us on your favourite social media channel in the footer below to keep up to date with our latest news and research.